winsomehax/plugin.video.tv-gab/README.md

 I hope you get some use out of it.
 Feel free to feedback any suggestions and/or code improvements.

-Please note: this is an early version.
+Note: this is a very early version.
 It has no support for user login.
 It just reads the "guide" page and allows you to watch the videos there.
-Instructions:
+It should not be imported into any repositories yet.

 ## Disclaimer